-- 5.1 He shall be ordinarily resident in the Divisional Territory and a Fellow of the CGI. - 5.2 He shall have been engaged, as his chief occupation, in the office of one or more organisations for at least eight years, and shall have been engaged for at least three years in the past ten years either as (i) a secretary or assistant secretary or in some other position which, though differently designated, he shall satisfy the Council that he is analogous and equivalent to that of secretary or assistant secretary, or (ii) a governance professional; or (iii) a risk practitioner; or (iv) a senior executive or a person in an executive or administrative position in an organisation which, in the opinion of the Council, confers upon the holder status in the organisation at least equal to that of an officer thereof holding a position which satisfies the requirements of (i) hereof; or (v) a senior academic in a relevant discipline in a university or further higher or further education body; or (vi) a member in public practice.
-Provided that the said position or positions must be in one or more organisations which, in the opinion of the Council, are such as to justify the election of the candidate to Fellowship. - 5.3 He shall satisfy the Council that he is a fit and proper person to become a Fellow, both in respect of his own character and in respect of the position which he holds, and he shall furnish the Council with such particulars as it may require with regard to the nature of his duties and of the organisations which he serves and has served. - He shall have passed the Local Examinations or Additional Requirements except in so far as he may have been exempted on educational grounds from part thereof under the rules made by the Council under Article 9. - Provided that the Council shall have power in the case of any candidate holding a degree of a university recognised by the Council as being of suitable academic standing, or a diploma or other certificate recognised as equivalent to a degree of such a university, or in the case of any candidate holding a professional or pre-professional qualification recognised by the Council as justifying such dispensation, to reduce at its discretion by not more than three years the period of eight years specified in Article 5.2. - 5.5 The Council shall be empowered to make regulations setting out definitions of governance professional, risk practitioner and public practice.
+- 5.1 They shall be ordinarily resident in the Division and a Fellow of the CGI. - 5.2 They shall have been engaged, as their chief occupation, for at least eight years, or for periods aggregating at least eight years, in one or more positions that in the Council's opinion are relevant to the profession of Chartered Secretary and/or Chartered Governance Professional; or they must have completed some other professional development that the Council recognises and decides is appropriate.
+Provided that the said position or positions must be in one or more organisations which, in the opinion of the Council, are such as to justify the election of the candidate to Fellowship.

+- 5.3 They shall satisfy the Council that they are fit and proper to be elected, both in respect of their own character and in respect of the position which they hold, and they shall furnish the Council with such particulars as it may require with regard to the nature of their duties and of the organisations which they serve and have served. - 5.4 They shall have satisfied the Local Qualifying Requirements except in so far as they may have been exempted on educational grounds from part thereof under the decisions made by the Council under Article 9.

+Provided that the Council shall have power in the case of any candidate holding a degree of a university recognised by the Council as being of suitable academic standing, or a diploma or other certificate recognised as equivalent to a degree of such a university, or in the case of any candidate holding a relevant professional or pre-professional qualification recognised by the Council as justifying such dispensation, to reduce at its discretion by not more than three years the period of eight years specified in Article 5.2.